QwikDev/qwik/DEVELOPER.md

 ## Pre-submit hooks

-The project has pre-submit hooks which ensure that your code is correctly formated.
+The project has pre-submit hooks, which ensure that your code is correctly formatted.
 You can run them manually like so:

 ```
 npm run lint